sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/vision.md

 Business requirements should be written into the **Problem Statement** section in the Vision and Scope document.
 The business requirements are the high-level needs of the organization: what is the organization hoping to achieve.
 Instead of having these hopes and dreams scattered around in chat logs, emails, post-it notes and as tribal knowledge, it is a good idea to gather and document them in one place. **This is that place**.
 Writing the business requirements down gives all stakeholders a common understanding of what the project is about, what is the background or what are the prior steps taken, what is the expected outcome, and what is inluded and what is not included.

+The book Software Requirements gives an example: *"Suppose and airline wants to reduce airport counter staff cost by 25 percent.
+This goal might lead to the idea of building a kiosk that passengers can use to check in for their flights at the airport."* [^0a1d1b] This is a business requirement that you would include in the vision and scope document.
+You would also inlude the vision of the solution.
+Vision is the high-level description of the desired outcomes of the project.

 !!! tip

     The vision and scope document is a living document, but:

-    * Business requirements should remain fairly stable.
+    * Business requirements and Vision should remain fairly stable.
-    * Vision should remain fairly stable.
     * Scope can change as the project progresses by each iteration.

      In traditional waterfall projects, the scope is typically fixed at the beginning of the project.
 In **Agile projects** (e.g. Scrum), the scope can change after each iteration.
 Each timeboxed iteration is called a sprint.
 Each sprint will focus on prioritized user stories from the ever-growing backlog.

-    Waterfall and Agile all the opposite methods, but there are various other phased or incremental approaches that may be used.
+    Waterfall and Agile are the opposite methods, but there are various other phased or incremental approaches that may be used.
 These land somewhere in-between the two extremes (using e.g. multiple Release Cycles with potentially different durations).

-The book Software Requirements gives an example: *"Suppose and airline wants to reduce airport counter staff cost by 25 percent.
-This goal might lead to the idea of building a kiosk that passengers can use to check in for their flights at the airport."* [^0a1d1b] This is a business requirement that you would include in the vision and scope document.
-You would also inlude the vision of the solution.
-Vision is the high-level description of the desired outcomes of the project.

 ## Who provides the business requirements?